Minute by minute, day by day, strategic formative assessment can substantially improve student achievement.

 About Dylan Wiliam

-He has served as Dean and Head of the School of Education (and later Assistant Principal) at King’s College London, Senior Research Director at the Educational Testing Service in Princeton, New Jersey, and Deputy Director (Provost) of the Institute of Education, University of London.
+He has served as dean and head of the School of Education (and later assistant principal) at King’s College London; senior research director at the Educational Testing Service in Princeton, NJ; and deputy director (Provost) of the Institute of Education, University of London.
 Since 2010, he has devoted most of his time to research and teaching.

-Wiliam’s recent work focuses on the profound impact strategic formative assessment has on student learning.
-He is co-author of Inside the Black Box, a major review of the research evidence on formative assessment, as well as Embedded Formative Assessment, the Embedding Formative Assessment Professional Development Pack, and Leadership for Teacher Learning from Learning Sciences Publishing.
+Wiliam’s most recent book Creating the Schools Our Children Need: Why What We’re Doing Now Won’t Help Much (And What We Can Do Instead) breaks down the methods American schools use to improve, and the gaps between what research tells us works and what we actually do.
+His additional works focus on the profound impact strategic formative assessment has on student learning.
+He is co-author of Inside the Black Box, a major review of the research evidence on formative assessment, as well as Embedding Formative Assessment: Practical Techniques for K-12 Classroom, the Embedding Formative Assessment Professional Development Pack, and Leadership for Teacher Learning.

 About Siobhán Leahy

 Siobhán Leahy, MS, was a principal of three secondary schools for 17 years.
 She gained a wealth of practical experience with strategic formative assessment through the implementation of teacher learning communities.
-She is co-author and developer, with Dylan Wiliam, of the Embedding Formative Assessment Professional Development Pack (now available in the United States and Canada).
+She is co-author and developer, with Dylan Wiliam, of the Embedding Formative Assessment Professional Development Pack.
 She received her Master of Science from South Bank University, London, and her Bachelor of Science in Management Sciences from the University of Warwick, UK.